-Advances in table construction has meant that indoor tables can fold away and be stored in a small area (from 143cm high x 153cm wide x 8cm deep to 158cm high x 183cm wide x 75cm deep) and be wheeled out and ready to use with very little time and effort.
-We have a huge range to suit all needs, from occasional use, regular practice for competitive players, to tables that need to be built like battleships to withstand heavy-handed use in schools and youth clubs.
+Advances in table construction has meant that indoor tables can fold away and be stored in a small area (from 143cm high x 153cm wide x 8cm deep to 158cm high x 183cm wide x 75cm deep) without compromising the safety or stability.
+The majority of indoor table tennis tables can also be wheeled out and are ready to use with very little time and effort.
+We have a huge range to suit all needs, from occasional use, to regular practice for competitive players, and even tables that are built like battleships to withstand heavy-handed use in schools and youth clubs.

 Please bear in mind that indoor tables are designed for use in a heated, insulated building.
 If you are planning on using the table in direct sunlight or storing it in an outbuilding or garage we would suggest you purchase a table from our range of outdoor tables which are specifically designed for this purpose.

 If you are having trouble choosing which table is right for you, and would like some advice, please call us on 01371 875000 or e-mail [email protected] and we will be more than happy to help.

 The thickness of the table top on indoor tables has a huge effect on the quality of play.
 In short, the thicker and denser the table top, the higher and more consistent the bounce will be.
 It’s usually assumed that for beginners and leisure players this will not be important, but in reality it is often the exact opposite.
 If you imagine that you are new to table tennis or you’re teaching a child how to play, the longer the ball is in the air, the better chance you have of hitting the ball.
 Therefore, we would always recommend aiming to get the best quality bounce possible for your budget.